margo/specification/system-design/app-interoperability/local-registries.md

 Local registries for Docker images and Helm Charts can be used for all 3 categories of devices.
 In case of **fully connected devices**, although the device could reach the Internet, a local registry can still be useful, e.g., as a cache for remote registries to save on bandwidth or to have Docker images and Helm Carts reliably available.
 In case of **locally connected devices**, a local registry is required to enable the WOA to install margo applications on the device, as the device/WOA does not have Internet access.
 Thereby, the local registry can be setup as a _pull-through cache_ where data (e.g., Docker images) are cached locally when they are first retrieved from a remote source and subsequent requests for the same data are served from the local cache rather than fetching it again from the remote source.
 In case of **air-gapped devices**, a local registry has to be accessible on the technician's laptop (or other directly connected device), which performs the application installation process.

-To setup local registries, different configuration options exist.
+To setup local registries, different configuration options exist:

 ## Option - Docker Registry Mirror on Kubernetes Level